transkatgirl/kats-sequence-bookshelf/README.md

 ## Contents

 [Kat's Bookshelf](https://github.com/transkatgirl/kats-bookshelf/#readme) is a small, hand-curated collection of courses which will slowly grow over time.
-This is an offshoot of the primary bookshelf, with the goal of providing an offline version of [LessWrong's Library](https://www.lesswrong.com/library).
+This is an offshoot of the primary bookshelf, with the goal of providing an offline version of major writings from [LessWrong's Library](https://www.lesswrong.com/library).

 All courses included in the bookshelf are made using free, open-access publications.
 Links to the original writings are included in each course’s description.